 Civil Law vs. Criminal Law: Breaking Down the Differences

-From John Grisham’s best-selling novels and Law and Order on TV, to the more recent fad of true crime shows and podcasts, there is a fascination of how the media portrays the American legal system.
+From John Grisham’s best-selling novels and the Law & Order® universe on TV to the more recent trend of true crime shows and podcasts, there is a fascination with how the media portrays the American legal system.
 Audiences are drawn to the drama, suspense and justice of the courtroom.
-We love to watch and listen as lawyers do what they do best: Defend the innocent and prosecute the guilty.
+We love to watch and listen as lawyers do what they do best: defend the innocent and prosecute the guilty.